hairui19/SceneCoordinator/README.md

 ```

 ### Set Up
-Setup, ideally an enum, and conform it to `SceneType`
+Setup, ideally an enum, and conform it to `SceneType`:
 ```swift
 enum Main{
     case first